Facebook’s Mark Zuckerberg defends political ad rules, says digital speech is new ‘fifth estate’

 “There are going to be issues any way you cut this,” he said.
 “We should err on the side of greater expression.”

+Zuckerberg invoked free-speech legal precedents from the civil rights movement to support his positions — a move that later drew a rebuke from one civil rights organization.

+“The fact that Zuckerberg would even invoke civil rights icons in remarks that justify his decision to exempt politicians’ speech from Facebook’s Community Standards underscores his willful refusal to accept how voter suppression has played out, from Jim Crow to now.
+He is in denial and so is his company,” Vanita Gupta, president of the Leadership Conference on Civil and Human Rights, said in a statement.

-Democratic presidential candidate Elizabeth Warren, who has called for breaking up or heavily regulating big tech companies such as Facebook, last week harshly criticized Facebook for its handling of political advertising.
+Democratic presidential candidate Sen. Elizabeth Warren, D-Mass., who has called for breaking up or heavily regulating big tech companies such as Facebook, last week harshly criticized Facebook for its handling of political advertising.

 “Facebook changed their ads policy to allow politicians to run ads with known lies — explicitly turning the platform into a disinformation-for-profit machine," she said on Saturday.